Services marketing: Product

 Supporting services: support the core and could be eliminated without destabilizing the core.

 The distinction between supplementary and facilitating services varies, depending on the nature of the service.
 For instance, the provision of coffee and tea would be considered a supporting service in a bank, but would be a facilitating service in a bed and breakfast facility.
 Whether an element is classified as facilitating or supporting depends on the context.

 Price

-Service marketers need to consider a range of other issues in price setting and management of prices:
+Service marketers consider a range of other issues in price setting and management of prices: